neuralvis/elpa-mirror/stable-melpa/oer-reveal-readme.txt

 I set this to "./" before exporting with `C-c C-e v b'.
 The names of generated CSS files for image grids are determined by `oer-reveal-css-filename-template'.

+Please also see "oer-reveal-publish.el" for further customizable variables.